Linux Threats Detected

 Protect Hosts NowModular Intrusion Detection and Response

-We currently have over 1,100 security and incident response modules designed specifically for Linux, and the list grows each day.
-Below is a list of just some of the threats we hunt for on Linux.
+We currently have over 1,100 security and incident response modules, and the list grows each day.
+Our platform is designed specifically for Linux, so you can be confident that we're hunting for the threats that matter most.
+Below are just some of the threats we're constantly on the lookout for with Sandfly.

 Linux Intrusion, Compromise & Malware Threats Detected